kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/chart_migration/_index.en.md

 The only important aspect is where the DNS record for the seed cluster is pointing.
 To migrate from the old to new nodeport-proxy, all that needs to be done is switch the DNS record to the new LoadBalancer service.
-The new services uses the same ports, so it does not matter what service a user is reaching.
+The new services use the same ports, so it does not matter what service a user is reaching.

 To migrate, find the new LoadBalancer service's public endpoint: